oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/model-in-image/runtime-updates.md

    responsibility to revert problem changes to an image, configMap, secrets, and domain resource YAML file.

- - If there is any failure during an online update, then no WebLogic configuration changes are made to the running domain and the introspector job retries up to a maximum number of times.
+ - If there is any failure during an online update, then no WebLogic configuration changes are made to the running domain and the introspector job retries up to the failure retry time limit specified in `domain.spec.failureRetryLimitMinutes`.
    To correct the problem, modify and reapply your model resources (ConfigMap and/or secrets), plus, if the introspector job has stopped retrying, you must also change your domain resource `domain.spec.introspectVersion` again.
+For more information, see [Domain Failure Retry Processing]({{< relref "/managing-domains/domain-lifecycle/retry.md" >}}).

 Sample domain resource YAML file for an online update: